-For many years both players and visitors to Leicester County Cricket Club’s Grace Road ground had to be treated off-site if they became sick or injured.
+For many years both players and visitors to Leicestershire County Cricket Club’s Grace Road ground had to be treated off-site if they became sick or injured.

 Back in 2016 this all changed when Morningside Pharmaceuticals Ltd partnered with LCCC to sponsor the medical centre there.